nearform/otlp-blueprint/README.md

 - The file `collector-config.yaml` that has all the configurations regarding receivers, processors, and exporters is mounted as a volume inside of the container.

 ### jaeger service
-- The service used `jaegertracing/all-in-one:1.38.1` image which is a all in one image which is suitable for local development.
+- The service uses `jaegertracing/all-in-one:1.38.1` image which is a all in one image which is suitable for local development.
 - Exposes the UI for visualization in port 16686.

 ### prometheus service